carlosjhr64/thesis/ADDENDUM.md

 So now the concern is.. where is the Real solution!?
 I can not keep doing this all the way down to "Prove 1+1=2!"
-I look in a book(something we used to read from containing lots of paper) where a mathematician as written and proven the following:
+I look in a book(something we used to read from containing lots of paper) where a mathematician has written and proven the following:

 ```
 e^(a+bi) = (:Cosine[b] + i:Sine[b])e^a